 Eczema is a chronic skin condition that causes persistently itchy, dry, and red skin.
 The underlying etiology is associated with a defect in the external skin barrier, causing recurrent cycles of inflammation - often known as the 'itch-scratch' cycle.
-It is important to rule out other internal and external triggers for eczema.
 Treatment of eczema is focused on the restoration of the skin barrier, achieved with a combination of topical hydration and anti-inflammatory medications.

 Folliculitis is a very common skin condition that results in inflammation related to a hair follicle.
 This can often have a clinical overlap with acne.
 This will often present with red bumps at the base of a hair follicle.
 Folliculitis can be caused by gram-positive and gram-negative bacteria, with treatment dependent on the causative agent of the eruption.

 Solar lentigo/freckles are flat spots which vary in color from yellow-brown to dark brown-black, depending on skin tone.
 They are generally much larger than freckles being >5mm in width.
 The number and size of solar lentigos often increases with age, and in comparison to freckles, they do not fade much during the winter months.

 The most excellent treatment for itching depends on the reason.
 You may be able to relieve itching and reduce the risk of skin damage caused by scratching with some simple self-help measures.
 Some antihistamine tablets can make you feel drowsy.

 HYPERTROPHIC SCAR / KELOID